 Green Chartering to Preserve the Seas and Help Fight Climate Change

 Plastic waste is becoming an increasingly severe environmental issue, with plastic particles literally permeating the seas.
-It's estimated that 70 million tons of waste gets dumped into the oceans each year, 70-80% of that waste is plastic that can take up to 300 years to degrade.
+It's estimated that 70 million tons of waste get dumped into the oceans each year, 70-80% of that waste is plastic which can take up to 300 years to degrade.

 The problem is not just that it's unsightly, it harms animals and even humans.
 It's estimated that more than 100,000 marine mammals die each year in the North Pacific from ingesting microplastic or becoming tangled in larger plastic pieces.
+Microplastics have been shown to alter the breeding patterns and behavior of fish.
 And new research suggests that contaminants from ocean plastic are eaten by tiny fish that are eaten by larger fish that are eaten by us - plastic and its contaminants have entered the food chain.

-To do its part, the Charter Yacht Broker Association has declared 2012 as the year to reduce the use of Bottled Water on Yachts through their "Going Green to Save the Blue" Campaign.
+To do its part, the Charter Yacht Broker Association recommends eliminating bottled water on yachts through their "Going Green to Save the Blue" Campaign.
 They suggest using desalinated water and distributing it in refillable bottles during charters.